 It’s organic.
 Most coffee you find on the shelves has been sprayed, treated, and processed, but baobab trees thrive naturally in the wild.
 That makes baobab seed coffee a pure, chemical‑free brew straight from nature.

-Unlike the Little Prince, who imagined baobab seeds as a danger to his tiny planet, many people in Africa use as a gift of nature.
+Unlike the Little Prince, who imagined baobab seeds as a danger to his tiny planet, many people in Africa use them as a gift of nature.
 Roasted and brewed, these seeds become a source of income for families, helping to keep money in the community while also supporting the conservation of these magnificent trees.

 Why do baobab seeds need to be roasted